 At seventeen, I began collecting everyday objects with rainbow elements—clothes, toothbrushes, anything visibly marked with color.
 It felt impulsive and comforting, a way to express myself without speaking.
 I often wore a striped rainbow T-shirt and shorts with small rainbow details while still presenting differently in public.
 One day, a classmate messaged me privately asking if I was queer.
 I panicked and denied it.
 That moment showed how others could sense something I wasn’t yet ready to admit.

-In this image, I’m shaving—not out of necessity, but because the act holds everything facial hair means to me: dysphoria, the desire to be read as more masculine, curiosity about testosterone, and a need to inhabit gestures society codes as male.
-Performing it felt unexpectedly calm.
+In this image, I’m shaving—not out of necessity, but because the act gathers everything facial hair represents for me: dysphoria, the desire to be read as more masculine, curiosity about testosterone, and the urge to inhabit gestures society codes as male.
+Shaving becomes a quiet rehearsal of gender, a way of testing how close I am to something I want and something I resist at the same time.
+Performing it felt unexpectedly calm, almost meditative, as if the ritual temporarily suspended judgment and allowed me to exist in my body without explanation.